Board of Trustees

 Meet our Board of Trustees

-Our board of trustees is chaired by Peter Ainsworth and its dedicated members all give their time and contribute their varied expertise, knowledge and experience without payment.
+Our Board of Trustees all give their time and contribute their varied expertise, knowledge and experience without payment.
 The board meets quarterly.

 Our Board of Trustees